-If an official record of birth cannot be provided, MHRA will require the family to submit other documents that support the reported age of the family member (i.e., driver's license if birth year is recorded).
+If an official record of birth cannot be provided, MHRA will require the family to submit other documents that support the reported age of the family member (i.e., driver's license if birth year is recorded or birth notice from hospital).
 Age must be verified only once during continuously-assisted occupancy.